 The Oltre XR4 is available dressed in a range of different guises, with groupsets from Campagnolo Super Record to Dura-Ace and SRAM Red eTap.
 Almost all of the built specs sit at the higher end of the pricing structure but framesets can be purchased, too, for £3,300.

-Our model came with Campagnolo Super Record shifters and Record brakes.
-The top-end Italian groupset performed as expertly as expected: shifting offered immediate satisfaction, and the Record brakes were so sharp they could almost rival the stopping power of disc brakes – at least in the dry.
+Our model came in at £8,350, with a groupset which featured Campagnolo Super Record shifters and Record brakes.
+The top-end Italian groupset performed as expertly as expected, notably the Record brakes were so sharp they could almost rival the stopping power of disc brakes – at least in the dry.

 Fulcrum Racing Zero wheels were dressed in Vittoria Corsa tyres, in 25mm – and inflated to 80psi these certainly leant a hand to the comfort factor provided by the Countervail tech.